Plane at the Leopold Sedar Senghor airport in Dakar, Senegal, with the African Renaissance monument in the background

 Core area “Sustainable economic development, training and employment” Loans for small companies, better training for young people Internal link

-It is Senegal's micro, small and medium-sized enterprises that are the backbone of the economy.
-Yet so far, they can hardly access loans and can therefore not make any investments, expand their business or employ new staff.
+It is Senegal's micro, small and medium-sized enterprises (MSMEs) that are the backbone of the economy.
+Yet so far, they can hardly access loans and can therefore not make any investments, expand their business or create new jobs.
 Through its activities in Senegal Germany wants to contribute to giving MSMEs better access to financial services.

 Street lighting through a solar-powered mini power grid in a village in Senegal